bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_⚫_**How you deliver quality work with limited time

-> **_⚫_**When there’s limited time and multiple projects going on, you may not be able to give 100% to the projects at hand.
+> **_⚫_**When there's limited time and multiple projects going on, you may not be able to give 100% to the projects at hand.
 Let the interviewers know:

 > **_⚫_**How you decide which tasks should be prioritized